-For each module, beginning with the third, you will take a quiz on the readings and videos.
+For each module, beginning with the third, you will take a short quiz on the readings and videos.
 Each quiz will have 10 multiple choice or true/false questions.
+There will be 18 quizzes; only your highest 15 grades will count.